MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ## Performance

 Improving the performance of your Windows application will improve its overall user experience.
-We encourage you to review [What is application performance and why is it important?](/windows/apps/performance/#what-is-application-performance-and-why-is-it-important) to learn more about application performance, and how you can measure your application's performance.
+We encourage you to review [What is application performance and why is it important?](/windows/apps/performance/#what-is-application-performance-and-why-is-it-important) to learn more.

 Application performance considerations include: